 Self Employment Tax Lawyers in Washington

-In Washington, District of Columbia, there are specific taxes that are levied on employees, which are deducted from their paychecks.
-The typically well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.
+In Washington, Indiana, some taxes are enforced on employees, and deducted from their paychecks.
+Most people are cognizant of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.

-But, if you're self employed in Washington, District of Columbia, or anywhere else, you are obliged to make the employee AND employer contributions to Social Security and Medicare, essentially doubling your employment tax liability.
+But, if you're self employed in Washington, Indiana, or anywhere else, you are obligated to make the employee AND employer contributions to Social Security and Medicare, basically doubling your employment tax liability.

-If you are self-employed in Washington, it's imperative that you keep good records of your income and expenses, because a tax attorney will only be able to advise you to the extent that you help yourself.
+If you are self-employed in Washington, it's necessary that you keep good records of your income and expenses, because a tax attorney will only be able to assist you to the extent that you help yourself.